Protect your car with insurance for Ontario drivers

 It’s not just when you’re driving that your vehicle could be damaged.
 Comprehensive insurance in Ontario has your vehicle covered for damage from things like falling objects, vandalism, fire, theft, lightning, windstorm and earthquake.

-Optional auto insurance coverage
+Optional car insurance coverage in Ontario

 Accident Forgiveness